-- In most of the Municipality, growth is slower, less dense and many residents have access to more private recreation space (e.g., large lots) - therefore, the need for public greenspace is not as pressing - Walkerton is experiencing more growth system, communities should also have access to a variety of park types.
+- In most of the Municipality, growth is slower, less dense and many residents have access to more private recreation space (e.g., large lots) - therefore, the need for public greenspace is not as pressing - Walkerton is experiencing more growth

+The analysis of park supply and park distribution helps to determine if enough parkland is being provided in the right locations, and where parkland might be missing.
+Moreover, with the recommended park classification system, communities should also have access to a variety of park types.
 While Brockton's parkland supply is currently meeting its needs, outside of Walkerton, there are no neighbourhood parks or parkettes.
 Cargill, Elmwood and Chepstow all have at least one major park, which is sufficient at this time so long as they remain updated.
-Should park development occur in any of these three locations, a neighbourhood park or parkette should be a priority.
-In Walkerton, the priority is walkability and connection, and moving forward parkland and connections should be prioritized.
+Should park development occur in any of these three locations, a neighbourhood